 Hermione let out a sharp sigh.
 ‘That’s not the proper wand action, Harry.
 You have to—’

 The guinea fowl morphed into a perfect guinea pig and Harry shot her a beatific smile.

 ‘But — but… That was your first try.’
 Hermione poked his guinea pig with her wand.
 ‘It took me almost five.’

 ‘Five!’
-Harry plastered an expression of shock across his face.
+Harry plastered an expression of shock over his broad grin.
 ‘It’s not that hard, you know.’

 Hermione huffed and turned to watch Ron, whose guinea fowl was beginning to look more and more like it had been roasted.